Software documentation for management, scheduling, and optimization of field operations

 Report Filters

-You can add as many slicers as you want to create as many filters as you need: Client, Market, Activity Type, etc.
+You can add as many slicers as you want to create multiple filters: Client, Market, Activity Type, etc.

 Power BI demo